gforsyth/learnlatex/README.md

 ##Mac

 ###Compiler
-Download and install the [MacTex Package](http://mirror.ctan.org/systems/mac/mactex/MacTeX.mpkg.zip).
+Download and install the MacTex package from [this page](http://www.tug.org/mactex/index.html).
 This may require admin rights.

 ###Editor
 The MacTex package includes the TeXworks editor, which is reportedly nice to use.